andrew-wja/instrumentor/SoftboundCETS.md

 entirely by the compiler at instrumentation-time.
 This aspect is not discussed in much detail in the original papers.

-It is helpful to categorize LLVM instructions into two
+It is helpful to categorize LLVM instructions into two classes: those which can cause metadata to be allocated in local variables, and those which cannot.
-classes: those which can cause metadata to be allocated in local variables, and those which cannot.
 There are very few situations which can require local metadata variables to be allocated.
 Loading a pointer from memory requires local metadata variables to be allocated for the `base`, `bound`, `key`, and `lock` for that pointer, which are retrieved from the runtime.
 Calling a function which returns a pointer requires local metadata variables to be allocated to hold the metadata for that pointer, which is popped from the shadow stack.
-Finally, allocation of a pointer variable on the stack with the `alloca` instruction causes local metadata variables for that allocation to be created.
+Finally, allocation of data on the stack with the `alloca` instruction causes local metadata variables for that allocation (which in LLVM is explictly held by reference to its address) to be created.

 All other instructions either have no effect on the metadata or merely introduce aliases, where multiple pointers share the same allocated metadata.